kddubey/cappr/docs/source/research.rst

 Research
 ========

-The CAPPr method is fleshed it out in my `question on Cross Validated
+The CAPPr method is fleshed out in my `question on Cross Validated
 <https://stats.stackexchange.com/q/601159/337906>`_.

 .. toctree::